Anyone distributing voter registration cards in California should be familiar with the rules and regulations for

 The most basic requirement for registering to vote is United States citizenship.
 The 14th Amendment to the United States Constitution states, “All persons born or naturalized in the United States and subject to the jurisdiction thereof, are citizens of the United States and of the state wherein they reside.”
 A person is not a citizen simply because they live in California or are married to a U.S. citizen.

-While federal law requires the voter to check a box on the affidavit of registration to indicate that they are a U.S. citizen, Elec.
-Code, section 2111 says that a person who signs an affidavit of registration under penalty of perjury is assumed, in the absence of contrary information, to be a citizen.
-Elec.
-Code, section 2112 additionally states that an affidavit of registration is proof of citizenship for voting purposes only; it cannot be used to prove citizenship for any other purpose.
+Both federal law and state law require the applicant to check a box on the affidavit of registration to indicate that they are a U.S. citizen.
+If an applicant has not checked the "Yes" box to indicate U.S. citizenship and instead left the U.S. citizenship check box blank, the affidavit of registration will not be accepted.
+Elections Code section 2111 states that an affidavit of registration is proof of citizenship for voting purposes only; it cannot be used to prove citizenship for any other purpose.

 A voter’s residence, for purposes of voter registration, is the address specified by the voter.
 A voter may have more than one residence but may only register to vote at the residence the voter considers to be their domicile.
 For example, a voter may have homes in Red Bluff and San Diego, spending a portion of their time in each.
 In this case, the voter should register at the address they consider to be their principal residence, at which they have the intention of remaining, and to which they, when away, intend to return.

 A person’s residence status depends on their action and intent.
 If a person moves to another state or another country but intends to return, they may still claim residency in California.
 However, they cannot register to vote in another state and also continue to vote in California.

 If a person is in the service of the United States or the State of California, that person may retain residency in California for voting purposes if stationed elsewhere.
 (Elec.
 Code, § 2025.)